Navid200/xDrip/docs/Intermittent.md

 ## xDrip Dexcom Intermittent Connectivity
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Dexcom](./Dexcom_page.md) >> xDrip intermittent Connectivity

-If you have no connectivity at all, [transmitter connectivity troubleshooting](./Connectivity-troubleshoot.md) may help.
-This page is intended for situations where you have connectivity and readings but occasionally experience a disconnect.
+If you have no connectivity at all, [G6 troubleshooting](./Connectivity-troubleshoot.md) or [G7 troubleshooting](./Dexcom/G7_Troubleshooting.md) may help.
+This page is intended for cases where you experience intermittent disconnections despite having connectivity and readings.

-xDrip needs to wake up and scan every 5 minutes to maintain connectivity and provide consistent readings.
-When not actively scanning, xDrip runs in the background to conserve battery life.
-Newer versions of Android include features to extend battery life by minimizing background activity, and manufacturers often implement their own methods for this.
+xDrip scans every five minutes to maintain connectivity and provide consistent readings.
+While not actively scanning, it runs in the background to conserve battery life.
+Newer versions of Android incorporate features to extend battery life by reducing background activity, and phone manufacturers often implement additional power-saving methods.
 Unfortunately, these behaviors can interfere with xDrip’s operation.
-Therefore, when you first install xDrip on Android 10 or newer versions, connectivity issues are common.
+As a result, initial connectivity issues are common when installing xDrip on Android 10 or newer.

-1. Ensure you are using at least the current stable release.
-[Update](./Updates.md) if necessary.
+1. Ensure you are using at least the current stable release—[update](./Updates.md) if necessary.

 2. Start with the [recommended settings](./G6-Recommended-Settings.md).

-3. Look for similar settings for your phone brand: [https://dontkillmyapp.com/xiaomi](https://dontkillmyapp.com/xiaomi).
+3. Check for similar settings for your phone brand: [https://dontkillmyapp.com/xiaomi](https://dontkillmyapp.com/xiaomi).
 <br/>

-If xDrip continues to disconnect, try the following adjustments:
+If occasional disconnects continue, try the following adjustments:

-* Enable "Special Pairing Workaround".
-This may help even if you are not using a Samsung device.
+* Enable "Special Pairing Workaround"—this may help even if you are not using a Samsung device.

 * If disconnections persist, try enabling `Avoid Scanning`.